ibm-cloud-docs/hpc-ibm-spectrumlsf/before_deploying.md

 # Before you begin deploying
 {: #getting-started-tutorial}

 {{site.data.keyword.spectrum_full}} enables customers to deploy HPC clusters that use LSF as a scheduling software.
 The deployment is performed by using Terraform and {{site.data.keyword.bplong_notm}} as automation frameworks.
-The following steps outline the high-level flow of events that are performed:

-1. **Create a workspace** with the Terraform code from {{site.data.keyword.bplong_notm}}.
-This step defines the set of configuration properties that are used to perform the automation.
-2. **Generate a plan** to confirm whether the configuration properties are valid, so that when you run the Terraform code, all the resources are provisioned correctly.
-If the validation fails, fix the configuration properties and try again.
-3. **Apply a plan** triggers the actual deployment of the {{site.data.keyword.cloud_notm}} resources to have an LSF cluster up and running by the time the deployment completes.
-If the deployment fails, identify the reason for failure, fix the problem, and try again.
-If a change is needed to the configuration properties, it might be better to generate a plan again.

-If you decide to deploy your {{site.data.keyword.spectrum_full_notm}} cluster through the {{site.data.keyword.cloud_notm}} catalog, when you click Install, the **Generate Plan** action is skipped, and the steps go from Create Workspace to Apply Plan directly.
-You need to enter values in the catalog that work for your permissions and {{site.data.keyword.cloud_notm}} account.
-If the deployment fails, the {{site.data.keyword.bpshort}} UI can be used to fix the errors, and you can retry the **Apply Plan** step.
-{: note}

 ## Confirm your {{site.data.keyword.cloud}} settings
 {: #confirm-cloud-settings}